devlooped/runcs/readme.md

                 * gitlab.com/kzu/sandbox@main:run.cs  (all explicit parts)
                 * kzu/sandbox                         (implied host github.com, ref and path defaults)

+                Can be an alias previously set with --alias.

     <appArgs>   Arguments passed to the C# program that is being run.

+Options:
+    --aot         (optional) Enable dotnet AOT defaults for run file.cs.
+Defaults to false.
+    --alias ALIAS (optional) Assign an alias on first usage which can be used instead of the full ref.
 ```

 Example: